 This is the course number.

-This is the title of the course and the course description.
-The description will tell you what the course will cover and has clues about what you'll be expected to do in the class.
+This is the title of the course and the This is the number course description.
+The description of credit hours will tell you what the course will you will earn if cover and has clues about what you satisfactorily you'll be expected to do in the class. complete the course.
+ENG 309 3 WORLD LITERATURE I This course surveys world literature from the ancient period, the medieval period, and the Renaissance.

-This is the number of credit hours you will earn if you satisfactorily complete the course.

-ENG 309

-WORLD LITERATURE I

-This course surveys world literature from the ancient period, the medieval period, and the Renaissance.
 The course emphasizes historical and cultural contexts, as well as major literary texts.
 Prerequisites: ENG 111, 112.
-Fall, even years.

-Anatomy of a Course Description

 The prerequisites are the courses you must take before you can take this one.
 You cannot take ENG 309 until you have taken ENG 111 and ENG 112.

-This tells you that this course is taught every other even numbered year in the fall term.

-THIS IS VERY IMPORTANT!
-Not all courses are taught every term, or even every year, so when you are planning, you need to check the catalog to see when the courses you need will be offered.
+Anatomy of a Course Description